National Scout jamboree (Scouting America): Staff

-Youth and adult volunteer and professional Scouters provide a number of services to the jamboree by being on staff.
-Additionally, when the jamboree was at Fort A.P.
-Hill, members of the military and government services also assisted with providing services to the jamboree.
-Jamboree staff are given a special hat and neckerchief as tokens of their service, plus many of the different staff groups have special patches or pins that are sought after by youth and adult participants.
-In addition to the regional staff that provide services in subcamps and at the regional activity centers, many other staff members work in areas that serve the entire jamboree.
-Staff members arrive a number of days before the jamboree begins and usually depart on the same day or a few days later.
+Youth and adult volunteer and professional Scouters provide a number of services to the National Jamboree by being on staff.
+Additionally, when the National Jamboree was at Fort A.P.
+Hill, members of the military and government services also assisted with providing services to the National Jamboree.
+National Jamboree staff are given special tokens of their service, plus many of the different staff groups have special patches or pins that are sought after by youth and adult participants.
+In addition to the staff that provide services in subcamps and at the activity centers, many other staff members work in areas that serve the entire National Jamboree.
+Staff members arrive a number of days before the National Jamboree begins and usually depart on the same day or a few days later.

 The Summit

-The BSA announced in June 2008 that locales interested in permanently hosting the national jamboree should submit applications to BSA.
-Permanent jamboree site considerations included 5000 acre to be donated or leased for 100 years, water, natural beauty, transportation, ability to also host World Jamborees, and use as a BSA high adventure/training center in non-jamboree years.
+The BSA announced in June 2008 that locales interested in permanently hosting the National Jamboree should submit applications to the National Council.
+Permanent jamboree site considerations included 5000 acre to be donated or leased for 100 years, water, natural beauty, transportation, ability to also host World Jamborees, and use as a high adventure/training center in non-jamboree years.